mazm0002/Typescript-Space-Invaders-Clone/README.md

 A clone of the popular arcade game Space Invaders written entirely in TypeScript.
-The RxJs library was used to implement functional reactive programming.
+The RxJS library was used to implement functional reactive programming.

 How to play:
 1) Install Node.js